viveksurendranath90/Object-Detection-in-an-Urban-Env/README.md

 ### Local Setup

-For local setup if you have your own Nvidia GPU, you can use the provided Dockerfile and requirements in the [build directory](./build).
+For local setup if you have your own Nvidia GPU, you can use the provided Dockerfile and requirements in the [build directory](https://github.com/udacity/nd013-c1-vision-starter/tree/main/build).

-Follow [the README therein](./build/README.md) to create a docker container and install all prerequisites.
+Follow [README there with in](https://github.com/udacity/nd013-c1-vision-starter/tree/main/build/README.md) to create a docker container and install all prerequisites.

 ### Download and process the data

-**Note:** ”If you are using the classroom workspace, we have already completed the steps in the section for you.
-You can find the downloaded and processed files within the `/home/workspace/data/preprocessed_data/` directory.
-Check this out then proceed to the **Exploratory Data Analysis** part.
+**Note:** ”I have used classroom workspace, where data is already provided as train,val and test in `/home/workspace/data/` directory.
+Proceed to the **Exploratory Data Analysis** part if you are using classroom workspace.

 The first goal of this project is to download the data from the Waymo's Google Cloud bucket to your local machine.
 For this project, we only need a subset of the data provided (for example, we do not need to use the Lidar data).
 Therefore, we are going to download and trim immediately each file.
 In `download_process.py`, you can view the `create_tf_example` function, which will perform this processing.
-This function takes the components of a Waymo Tf record and saves them in the Tf Object Detection api format.
+You can download these functions from Udacity [Project Github repository](https://github.com/udacity/nd013-c1-vision-starter) This function takes the components of a Waymo Tf record and saves them in the Tf Object Detection api format.
 An example of such function is described [here](https://tensorflow-object-detection-api-tutorial.readthedocs.io/en/latest/training.html#create-tensorflow-records).
 We are already providing the `label_map.pbtxt` file.

 You can run the script using the following command:
 ```